cncf/tag-security/Containerd/self-assessment.md

 **- Compatibility:**

-Aligned with the Open Container Initiative (OCI) specifications, Containerd ensures compatibility with other runtimes and tools adhering to the OCI standard.
+Aligned with the Open Container Initiative (OCI) specifications, containerd ensures compatibility with other runtimes and tools adhering to the OCI standard.
 This compatibility facilitates easy transitions between container runtimes supporting OCI.

 **- CLI and APIs:**